Bug report #20614

 Possibly duplicate of #20556 ?
 This is not an issue on 2.18, right?

-#2 Updated by Bastien Ferland almost 6 years ago
+#2 Updated by Bastien Ferland about 6 years ago

 Tried on QGIS 2.18.23 and the encoding is properly manage.
 It seems it is indeed a QGIS 3.X.X problem.